Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Introduction

-The remainder of this paper is as follows.
-First, Section~{\ref{sec:related_work}} describes previous research that has examined lexical acquisition and categorization by infants, computational models for phoneme and word discovery, and word discovery methods using co-occurrence cues.
-Next, Section~{\ref{sec:preparation}} introduces the conventional methods, MLDA and NPB-DAA, as background for the proposed method.
+The remainder of this paper is structured as follows.
+First, Section~{\ref{sec:related_work}} describes previous research that examines lexical acquisition and categorization by infants, computational models for phoneme and word discovery, and word discovery methods using co-occurrence cues.
+Next, Section~{\ref{sec:preparation}} introduces the conventional methods, MLDA and NPB-DAA, as the background for the proposed method.
 Section~{\ref{sec:proposed_method}} describes the proposed method.
 Then, we describe the experiments in Sections~\ref{sec:ex_1} and \ref{sec:ex_2}.
 Finally, we provide a conclusion and directions for future work in Section~{\ref{sec:conclusion}}.